 Whether remittances and the out-migration of family and friends increase or decrease the civic engagement of those left behind is a priori unclear.
 From a microeconomics perspective, pro-social behavior depends on individual income and the price of engaging in such activities, as well as the benefit derived from them.
 Individuals get involved in pro-social behavior for a number of reasons.
-People may give or volunteer to increase the supply of the public good or because they are altruistic and derive utility from the act of pro-social behavior (Roy & Ziemek, 2000; Vesterlund, 2006).
+People may give or volunteer to increase the supply of the public good or because they are altruistic and derive utility from the act of pro-social behavior (Roy and Ziemek, 2000; Vesterlund, 2006).
 Andreoni (1989, 1990) famously suggested the impure altruistic model, according to which people experience a "warm glow" feeling from giving as their gift not only contributes to the public good but also makes them feel good about themselves.
-Individuals may also volunteer to acquire labor market experience and accumulate human capital (Roy & Ziemek, 2000).
+Individuals may also volunteer to acquire labor market experience and accumulate human capital (Roy and Ziemek, 2000).
 Emigration can affect the civic engagement of the left behind in a number of ways described below.
-For example, on the one hand, remittances could raise income balancing the monetary gains from remittances with the psychological costs of being separated from children, parents, or spouses.
-On the one hand, the economic well-being of the family left in the home country could improve if remittances ease liquidity constraints and help finance education or healthcare investments (Démurger, 2015).
-On the other hand, the absence of a family member could be disruptive to the household unit and may result in depression, worsened health, decreased labor supply, among other effects (Démurger, 2015; Lu, 2012).
-The literature on the well-being consequences of migration for the families left behind is still in its infancy and primarily focuses on income, consumption, school outcomes, and subjective well-being of the left behind (for overviews, see Antman (2013) and Démurger (2015)).
-The findings vary depending on individual circumstances and the outcome metric studied.

-and therefore increase pro-social behavior such as giving or volunteering.
+For example, on the one hand, remittances could raise income and therefore increase pro-social behavior such as giving or volunteering.
 On the other hand, the absence of a family member increases time constraints, which could lower pro-social behavior among the left behind.
-Testing the net effect of these influences is the empirical exercise that this paper undertakes.7
+Testing the net effect of these influences is the empirical exercise that this paper undertakes.

 2.1.
-Mechanisms which Could Lower the Civic Participation of the Left Behinds
+Mechanisms which could lower the civic participation of the left behinds

 The emigration of family and friends could lower civic participation of the left behinds through several channels.
 First, the initial out-migration of community members may disrupt or ruin the extant community networks and structures.
-Pro-social behaviors among the left behind at origin could decrease if out-migration is also linked to the loss of community social capital, which is a pre-condition for community engagement.
+Prosocial behaviors among the left behind at origin could decrease if out-migration is also linked to the loss of community social capital, which is a pre-condition for community engagement.
 For example, if a community's most socially pro-active members emigrate, those left behind may be unmotivated or unequipped to maintain the extant civil society structures or philanthropic culture.
-Recent papers highlight the importance of conditional cooperation, i.e., the fact that individuals are more likely to engage in pro-social behaviors when others engage in it (Frey & Meier, 2004).
+Recent papers highlight the importance of conditional cooperation, i.e., the fact that individuals are more likely to engage in pro-social behaviors when others engage in it (Frey and Meier, 2004).
 If the emigration of community members leads to a decrease in the overall civic engagement levels in the community, then conditional cooperation theory predicts that the left behind may decrease their engagement.